Industrial Facility Decommissioning

 Coordinating timelines

-This ensures all aspects of the project are addressed before active work begins.
+This ensures all aspects of the project are properly addressed before active work begins, reducing the likelihood of disruptions or delays.

 System & Equipment Removal

-Equipment and systems are removed in a controlled sequence.
+Equipment and systems are dismantled and removed in a sequenced manner determined during the initial assessment.

 Removal typically includes: